MD, FRCS, FAMS

 Associate Professor Department of Surgery, Yong Loo Lin School of Medicine, NUS

-A/Prof Kofidis has a considerable contribution to heart-related research.
-His innovations, discoveries and his patents in Heart Surgery, published in more than 100 articles in international journals, have earned him prestigious international awards, and the honor of invited lecturer at Bill Gates Research Centre, the American Medical Association, and the FDA in the USA.
-He and Prof Lee Chuen Neng have founded a new initiative to promote research and innovative technology in surgery (I.R.I.S.).
-In April 2012, A/Prof Kofidis was part of the pioneering group of surgeons to perform Robotic Cardiac Surgery in NUHCS.
+A/Prof. Kofidis has a profound contribution to heart-related research.
+His innovations, discoveries and his patents in Heart Surgery, published in more than 120 articles in international journals, including Nature, have earned him prestigious international awards, and the honor of invited lecturer at Bill Gates Research Centre, the American Medical Association, and the NIH and FDA in the USA.
+He has founded a new initiative to promote research and innovative technology in surgery (I.R.I.S.), which helped more than 150 students and postgraduates start their Academic career.
+He has invented new surgical tools and currently develops the “SingValve”, and has founded the company “Kardia, Pte, Ltd” to produce such technology in Singapore.

 - Coronary Artery Bypass Grafting